 Best Anxiety Books for Kids

 - Duke’s Journey of Courage: Learning Skills to Cope with Anxiety by Tanya Lindquist (me) is full of several of my favorite techniques to use when working with children with anxiety.
 Duke, the great surfing dog known for his special tricks and flips, gets a stomach ache right before his first surfing competition.
 Luckily, his quirky fairy dogfather comes to the rescue and teaches him many skills he can use to cope with anxiety.
 This children’s picture book is complete with memorable jingles to remember the skills by, as well as a parent’s guide with thoughts on how to talk to children about the different anxiety coping skills discussed in the book.
 Intended for children ages 6 and up.
-Read a sample here.
+Read a sample here, buy a paperback copy from Amazon, or download an e-book/print-at-home version for only $1.99 here!

 - Don’t Feed the WorryBug by Andi Green and the parents’ resource guide Helping Young Worriers Beat the WorryBug by John Irvine is a great combo.
 Don’t Feed the WorryBug has darling illustrations and follows the story of a bug who learns to have fun and focus on that instead of his worries.
 The companion book, Helping Young Worriers Beat the WorryBug has numerous considerations, teaching points, and practical activities and techniques for parents to use with their kids.